 However, stains and dirt are the major cause of their dullness and loss of vibrancy.
 At times smoke, dust, mould and body oil among other stains often turn them undesirable and too good to be disposed of.

-All you need is a great whitening technique and effective ingredients or stain removers that maintain the quality of your fabric.
+All you need is a great whitening technique (similar to how to remove stains from a white shirt guide) and effective ingredients or stain removers that maintain the quality of your fabric.
 What’s more, some of the cleaning techniques rely on ingredients that are at your disposal in your household.
 Take your time and let’s find out the easy step to restore your curtains’ original glare instantly.

 Table of Contents